Psychoanalysis: Research results

-Numerous studies have shown that the efficacy of therapy is primarily related to the quality of the therapeutic alliance.
+Numerous studies have shown that the efficacy of therapy is related to the quality of the therapeutic alliance.

 An updated 2020 meta-analysis of long-term psychoanalytic psychotherapy (LTPP) for complex mental disorders found small but statistically significant benefits over other psychotherapies in most outcome domains, though results should be interpreted cautiously due to study heterogeneity and methodological limitations.

-Meta-analyses in 2019 found psychoanalytic and psychodynamic therapy effective at improving psychosocial wellbeing, reducing suicidality, as well as self-harm behavior in patients at a 6-month interval.
+Meta-analyses in 2019 found psychoanalytic and psychodynamic therapy effective at improving psychosocial wellbeing as well as reducing suicidality and self-harm behavior in patients at a 6-month interval.
 There has also been evidence for psychoanalytic psychotherapy as an effective treatment for Attention Deficit Hyperactivity Disorder (ADHD) and Conduct Disorder when compared with behavioral management treatments with or without methylphenidate.
-Meta-analysis in 2012 and 2013 found support or evidence for the efficacy of psychoanalytic therapy.
-Other meta-analyses published in recent years showed psychoanalysis and psychodynamic therapy to be effective, with outcomes comparable to or greater than other kinds of psychotherapy or antidepressant drugs, but these meta-analyses have been subjected to various criticisms.
+Meta-analyses in 2012 and 2013 found support or evidence for the efficacy of psychoanalytic therapy.
+Other meta-analyses published in recent years showed psychoanalysis and psychodynamic therapy to be effective, with outcomes comparable to or greater than other kinds of psychotherapy or antidepressant medications, but these meta-analyses have been subject to various criticisms.
 In particular, the inclusion of pre-/post-studies (rather than randomized controlled trials) and the absence of adequate comparisons with control treatments pose a serious limitation in interpreting the results.
 A French 2004 report from INSERM concluded that psychoanalytic therapy is less effective than other psychotherapies (including cognitive behavioral therapy) for certain diseases.

 In 2011, the American Psychological Association reviewed 103 RCT comparisons between psychodynamic treatment and a non-dynamic competitor, which had been published between 1974 and 2010, and among which 63 were deemed of adequate quality.
 Out of 39 comparisons with an active competitor, they found that 6 psychodynamic treatments were superior, 5 were inferior, and 28 showed no difference.
+In 24 comparison studies of psychodynamic psychotherapy with an "inactive" comparator, dynamic treatment was superior in 18.
 The study found these results promising but emphasized the necessity of further good-quality trials replicating positive results on specific disorders.